Castle Bromwich Assembly

-The site was first developed as Castle Bromwich Aircraft Factory, a shadow factory for the production of aircraft by the car industry as part of the rearmament of the UK in the pre-Second World war era.
+The site was first developed as Castle Bromwich Aircraft Factory (CBAF), a shadow factory for the production of aircraft by the car industry as part of the rearmament of the UK in the pre-Second World War era.
 After initial problems it was brought under the control of aircraft manufacturers and became one of the largest producers of aircraft during the war.

+On Tuesday 24th June 2025, a large fire at the factory was tackled by 50 firefighters.